shahnamana/Covid_19_app/README.md

 <p>
  <p>
   <p>
-   Hope you gys like this.
+   Hope you guys like this.
 For feedback or any quereies connect with me on LinkedIn <a href="https://www.linkedin.com/in/naman-shah-95493378/"> By Clicking Here</a>